Robert M. Coates: Coates as Novelist

 After the writing of The Bitter Season, Coates changed literary course and turned away from literary experimentalism to embrace crime writing.
 Coates’s interest in violence—a preoccupation that he shared with such contemporaries writers as Thurber, Dos Passos, Wolfe, Hemingway, Faulkner, Fitzgerald, Steinbeck, Hammett and West—had been evident throughout his career.
 Before Wisteria Cottage, Coates had paid ample attention to beatings, rape, murder, car accidents, embezzlement, and suicide.
 Of these and other manifestations of violence, murder fascinated him the most.
 Murder crops up in all his earlier works—starting with the insane homicides of the infernal x-ray machine in The Eater of Darkness, on to the wild and gruesome murders of the American outlaws of the early nineteenth century, to speculation about the potential murder of Henderson in Yesterday’s Burdens, and to the impersonal violence of war and the personal threat posed by the Mexican in The Bitter Season.
 Coates had also featured murder in several of his short stories.

 In Wisteria Cottage and The Farther Shore, however, the topic of murder was approached from a fresh angle.
 In all of Coates’s previous accounts of murder (except for the short story “The Net,” which is clearly a study for Wisteria Cottage), men had been the victims, not women.
 Also, again with the exception of “The Net,” Coates had not yet shown a murderer’s mind from within.

-During the last years of his career Coates wrote a book of memoirs, The View from Here, and two travel books about his art trips to Italy, the highly acclaimed Beyond the Alps (1961) and South of Rome (1964).
-In 1967, his final short story, entitled “The Setting-In of Winter,” was published in The New Yorker on December 9, 1967.
+During the last years of his career Coates wrote a book of memoirs, The View from Here, and two travel books about his art trips to Italy, the acclaimed Beyond the Alps (1961) and South of Rome (1964).
+His final short story, entitled “The Setting-In of Winter,” was published in The New Yorker on December 9, 1967.